-Anglers protest proposed limits in Alaska’s Cook Inlet
+Alaska approves limit on commercial salmon fishing

-ANCHORAGE, Alaska (AP) — An Alaska state proposal to limit commercial salmon fishing in Alaska’s Cook Inlet elicited opposition by many anglers.
+ANCHORAGE, Alaska (AP) — An Alaska state proposal to limit commercial salmon fishing in Alaska’s Cook Inlet has been approved despite opposition by many anglers.

-The proposal and two other options are under consideration by the North Pacific Fishery Management Council, which oversees fishing in most federal waters off Alaska, The Anchorage Daily News reported Sunday.
+The proposal was approved Monday by the North Pacific Fishery Management Council, which oversees fishing in most federal waters off Alaska, The Anchorage Daily News reported Tuesday.

-A federal court granted a Dec.
-31 deadline for the council, which was expected to hear public testimony in a virtual meeting Monday.
+Opposition came from commercial fishermen and community and state leaders who said the move threatens seafood processors on the Kenai Peninsula and hundreds of fishing operations.

+Gov. Mike Dunleavy’s administration in October presented the proposal to close federal waters starting 3 miles offshore to the council in October.

-Numerous people commenting about the options opposed the state’s proposal, which would close an area where the Cook Inlet driftnet fleet typically lands about half its catch.
+Numerous people commenting about the options opposed the state’s proposal, which would close an area where the Cook Inlet driftnet fleet typically lands about half its salmon catch.

 Many opponents said the proposal could have devastating consequences — forcing seafood processors and possibly hundreds of commercial fishing operations out of business, with the economic fallout spreading to other industries.